splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

          sudo rpm -Uvh <path to splunk-otel-auto-instrumentation rpm>

-After upgrading the Debian package, you might be prompted to keep or overwrite the configuration file at ``/usr/lib/splunk-instrumentation/instrumentation.conf``.
+After upgrading the Debian package, you might see a prompt to keep or overwrite the configuration file at ``/usr/lib/splunk-instrumentation/instrumentation.conf``.
 If you choose to overwrite, the configuration file reverts to the default file provided by the upgraded package.

 You can also upgrade using the same package repositories as the Collector.
 See :new-page:`Debian or RPM packages <https://docs.splunk.com/Observability/gdi/opentelemetry/install-linux.html#debian-or-rpm-packages>` for more information.